AS2812/SpotnSend/backend/README.md

 # Civic Watch Backend (PostgreSQL + Express)

-This service exposes the REST API, WebSocket notifications, and background helpers required by the Flutter clients.
+This service exposes the REST API and background helpers required by the Flutter clients.

 ## Prerequisites